adnan-nabil/adnan-nabil/README.md

 Welcome to my GitHub profile.

-I completed my Bachelor's in Computer Science at Sylhet Engineering College, with a focus on Image Processing, Machine Learning, and Computer Vision.
+I have completed my Bachelor's in Computer Science at Sylhet Engineering College, with a focus on Image Processing, Machine Learning, and Computer Vision.
 My research interests lie at the intersection of planning, reasoning, and grounded decision-making for intelligent systems, with a particular focus on advancing the capabilities of large language models and vision-based architectures such as Convolutional Neural Networks (CNNs) and Vision Transformers.

 🔭 I’m currently working on Metrosofts.se as a Machine Learning Intern.